LiaScript/docs/README.md

 ## Effects

-There are currently three types of effects, that are supported by liaScript:
+There are currently four types of effects, that are supported by liaScript:

 1. Inline effects
 2. Block effects
-3. and a narrator
+3. a narrator
+4. and Playback functions

 Every effect is defined by two braces around one or two numbers `{{1-2}}`, which marks the order of their appearance.
 The second and optional number defines, at